 - Incidentals charged to your hotel room (including, but not limited to, room service, health club charges, gift shop charges)

-Applications for the 2018 Community Connector Leadership Volunteer program will open on March 5, 2018.
+Applications for the 2018 Community Connector Leadership Volunteer program are now closed.